1999AZZAR/Autonomous_Mobile_Manipulator/README.md

-# LKS Robot Project
+# Autonomous Mobile Manipulator

 A complete hexagonal-shaped autonomous mobile manipulator system built with ROS 2 Iron, featuring real-time automation workflows, advanced manipulation capabilities, and comprehensive robot control for industrial automation tasks.

 ## System Overview

-The LKS Robot Project is a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator, designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.
+The Autonomous Mobile Manipulator is a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator, designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.

 ### Project Description

-This document provides a high-level overview of the LKS Robot Project, a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator.
+This document provides a high-level overview of the Autonomous Mobile Manipulator, a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator.
 The project is designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.

 It integrates advanced robotics capabilities, including navigation, manipulation, and automation, all orchestrated through a variety of modern interfaces.